 Reduce Cost and PCB FootprintWith an accurate and temperature-stable 20 MHz internal RC oscillator, Configurable Custom Logic (CCL) and Core Independent Peripherals, the need for external components is greatly reduced providing significant cost savings.
 Additionally, the small 3 x 3 mm 20-pin QFN package option further reduces the PCB footprint, enabling developers to create extremely compact designs

-The ATmega4809-XPRO Evaluation Kit is the ideal platform for rapid prototyping with the new tinyAVR and megaAVR® MCUs.
-The USB-powered kit features an on-board programmer/debugger that seamlessly integrates with Atmel Studio, along with touch buttons, LEDs and extension headers for quick setup.
-The board also has a MikroBUS™ -compatible socket, allowing you to easily add sensors, actuators or communications interfaces from Mikroelektronika’s extensive library of click boards™.
+The ATtiny1607 Curiosity Nano Evaluation Kit is the ideal platform for rapid prototyping with new tinyAVR MCUs.
+The USB-powered kit features an on-board programmer/debugger that seamlessly integrates with MPLAB® X and Atmel Studio (IDEs).
+The small form factor makes the board ideal for breadboard soldering, or you can combine it with the Curiosity Nano Base for Click boardsTM, which features multiple mikroBUS™ sockets so you can easily add sensors, actuators or communications interfaces from Mikroelektronika’s extensive selection of Click boards.